 Therein lies a decisive difference between the 70s and 80s, reality gave way to fantasy.
 As evidence, compare The Last Detail to Stripes.

 Nicholson's performance remains one of his best ever.
 In One Flew Over the Cuckoo's Nest he took the alienated tough guy persona further.
 In The Last Detail he displayed a subtle vulnerability.
 Behind all his bravado lies a building frustration with himself and society.
-By the end even the "Bad Ass" must submit to the system.

 The film's also a snapshot of America in the early 1970s.
 The counterculture's in full swing and public faith in the military at its lowest ebb.
 In many ways the servicemen in the story are the new American outsiders, often misunderstood and relegated to the fringes.
 Nicholson, the ultimate individualist in America cinema, turns a Navy lifer into something of an iconoclast.